Valerie Burgess

 Training, qualifications & experience

 Separate from my private practice, I am a psychotherapist at The Amy Winehouse Foundation, supporting young adults in recovery from drug and alcohol addiction.
 I also provide online psychotherapeutic support to people who have experienced domestic violence and sexual abuse.
-My work in the NHS, the charity sector and in private practice has enabled me to support clients with a wide range of presenting issues, including drug and alcohol addiction and recovery, domestic violence and sexual abuse, personality disorders, PTSD, bereavement, loss, and long-term illness.
+My work in the NHS, the charity sector and in private practice has enabled me to support clients with a wide range of presenting issues, including drug and alcohol addiction and recovery, domestic violence and sexual abuse, personality disorders, PTSD, relationship trauma, bereavement, loss, and long-term illness.

 I work with a diverse range of clients from many cultures and socio-economic backgrounds and am committed to working inclusively.
 I am accredited by the Health and Care Professions Council (HCPC) and registered with the UKCP and abide by their standards of proficiency and ethical frameworks for good practice.
 I receive regular supervision and am committed to continued growth and development as a psychotherapist through regular trainings.